bergsans/archaize-js/text/4_on_compilers_in_general.md

 (there  by not  guarteing it  actually works;  it can  still include  major bugs),  it  produces a  symbol table  storing data  present in  the code.
-The synthesis  builds upon  the representations  and the  symbol table  from the  front end, producing a translation into a new code — the target code.
+The synthesis  builds upon  the representations  and the  symbol table  from the  front-end, producing a translation into a new code — the target code.

 I  will explain  in  more  detail the  inner  workings of  a